2021, like 2020, has remained unpredictable but that doesn’t mean you can’t plan for Black Friday and Cyber Monday (BFCM) sale success!

 - Cart abandonment

-Remember you’re often playing into their current mindset that they want the best Black Friday deals, and here one is!
+Remember you’re often playing into their mindset about getting the best Black Friday deals!

 9. Recapture their carts

 The speediness of text in recapturing the attention (and interest) of customers isn’t easily emulated by other tools.
-As a rule, the sooner you send the text, the more likely you are to capture their attention.
+As a rule, we’ve found that businesses have great success if they set their text reminders to go out 1 hour after a customer has abandoned their cart.

-- If that still hasn’t captured them, send another 30 minutes to 1 hour later, and add an additional discount with a time limit as we showed you above.
+- If that still hasn’t captured them, add an additional discount with a time limit as we showed you above.

 10. Humanise your comms